enzo-project/enzo-e/doc/source/devel/cmake_primer.rst

 For people mostly familar with build systems like makefiles, CMake may seem a little unintuitive.
 It may be insightful to walk through some commands step-by-step that would be used in a fresh Enzo-E build.

-1. Unlike some other build systems, CMake, specializes in out-of-source builds (see :ref:`out-of-source_builds` for some additional details/benefits).
+1. Unlike some other build systems, CMake specializes in out-of-source builds (see :ref:`out-of-source_builds` for some additional details/benefits).
    In other words, for a given build CMake only creates/modifies a file in some user-specified directory "build-directory."
    Consequently, the first step in initiating a fresh build is to create this "build-directory" and change the terminal's working directory to your newly created directory.
    Most tutorials suggest that you create a directory called ``build`` in the root directory of the repository.
 In reality this directory's name is arbitrary and you can pretty much put it wherever you want.